Page-Carbajal/Software-Engineering/ReactJS/README.md

 React is trying to affect the DOM as little as possible.
 So, no. It changes only the properties that need to be updated.

 ##Where's My Money? - A web app to track your expenses

+So far so good.
+To this point all the code created for our first demo app is available in the [YourFatherTest](https://github.com/Page-Carbajal/Software-Engineering/tree/master/ReactJS/YourFatherTest) directory within this repository.

+Now lets build a small application to keep track of where our money goes.

+The purpose of this app is quite simple: **Register categorized expenses by date**.

+I want to be able to know exactly how much money I am spending, when, where and why.

+I have created the empty directory MyMoney and ran the `$ npm init` command to configure the package and ran the whole set up the environment.

 ##Retriving Data from the Server